Brushing and Flossing

 - Prevent periodontal disease – Periodontal disease is a serious condition which is progressive.
 Over time, it becomes more acute, often leading to tooth loss and recession of gums and jawbones.
 One of the primary causes of periodontal disease is the toxins found in plaque.
 In addition to dental issues, these toxins have been shown to contribute to serious health problems in other parts of the body.
 Regular removal of plaque and calculus (tartar) from tooth surfaces (with a toothbrush), and from the interdental areas (spaces between the teeth) with dental floss will go a long way toward staving off periodontal problems.

 - Prevent halitosis – Halitosis (or Bad Breath) is most commonly caused by old food particles that remain on or between the teeth.
 Such food particles can be readily removed by regular brushing and flossing.
-Regular dental hygiene leaves the mouth healthier, and breath will fresher.
+Regular dental hygiene leaves the mouth healthier, and breath will naturally be fresher.

 - Prevent staining – Yellowing or staining of teeth may be caused by a variety of factors, including drinking wine, tea and / or Coffee, and smoking.
 By regularly removing such staining agents from the teeth through proper brushing and flossing techniques, you can minimize the likelihood of such stains becoming permanent.